cnolan3/Cicada-16/HardwareSpec/IO_Peripherals.md

 The console provides two independent 8-bit programmable timers that can be configured to fire interrupts when they overflow.
 Each timer is controlled by three registers.

-### **Timer 0 (TIMA, TMA, TAC)**
+### **Timer 0 (TIMA0, TMA0, TAC0)**

 Timer 0 is controlled by three registers located at F007-F009.

-- **TIMA (F007 - Timer 0 Counter):** This is the main 8-bit counter.
+- **TIMA0 (F007 - Timer 0 Counter):** This is the main 8-bit counter.
 It increments at a frequency selected by the TAC register.
 When TIMA overflows (increments past 255), it is automatically reloaded with the value from TMA and requests a Timer 0 Interrupt by setting bit 3 of the IF register.
-- **TMA (F008 - Timer 0 Modulo):** This 8-bit register holds the value that TIMA will be reset to after it overflows.
-This allows the game to control the starting point of the count, and thus the period of the timer interrupt.
-For example, if TMA is set to 200, the timer will count from 200 to 255 (56 ticks) before overflowing and firing an interrupt.
+- **TMA0 (F008 - Timer 0 Modulo):** This 8-bit register holds the value that TIMA will be reset to after it overflows.
+This allows the game to control the starting point of the count, and thus the period of the timer 0 interrupt.
+For example, if TMA is set to 200, the timer 0 will count from 200 to 255 (56 ticks) before overflowing and firing an interrupt.
-- **TAC (F009 - Timer 0 Control):** This register controls the timer's operation.
+- **TAC0 (F009 - Timer 0 Control):** This register controls the timer's operation.
 It has been expanded to allow for a much wider range of timer frequencies.

 ### **Timer 1 (TIMA1, TMA1, TAC1)**